Live Chat Now

 For this procedure, the coder would use code 23140 for the excision of the bone cyst, then add the modifier “52” for reduced services.
 So the resulting complete code would be 23140-52.

-Learn about Current Procedural Terminology at DeVry
+Learn Current Procedural Terminology at DeVry

-Working with Current Procedural Terminology is a regular part a medical biller and coder’s day.
-If you’re looking to pursue a career path in this integral part of the healthcare world, our Undergraduate Certificate in Medical Billing and Coding can help.
-Learn more about CPT codes and other code sets, as well as medical terminology, anatomy and insurance and reimbursement procedures from our experienced faculty.
-Classes start soon!
+Working with Current Procedural Terminology is a regular part of a medical biller and coder’s day.
+If you’re looking to pursue a career path in this integral part of the healthcare world, our Undergraduate Certificate in Medical Billing and Coding programs can help.

 Filter Blog Post Category